 The Math 2 Box has a clock face with movable hands on the lid.
 The items inside are plastic coins, play-money bills, a ten-sided die with numbers 1 to 10, two fraction dice, four metal figures (helicopter, jet plane, rocket, and biplane), and 10 three-quarter-inch wooden squares with numbers and colored stars.
 You will need to supply a magnetic board.

-Math 3 reviews regrouping and other addition and subtraction skills then spends a lot of time on multiplication up through multiplying three- and four-digit numbers by one digit with regrouping.
+Math 3 reviews regrouping and other addition and subtraction skills then spends a lot of time on multiplication up through multiplying three- and four-digit numbers by one digit numbers with regrouping.
 A multiplication chart is included near the front of the book along with a page for keeping track of the child's mastery of the multiplication facts.
 It introduces division along with concepts such as place value to the millions, perimeter, area, order of operations, the coordinate plane, Roman numerals, different types of measurement, fractions, congruent shapes, similar shapes, rounding, graphs, and elapsed time.

-The Math 3 Box has two game pawns, one six-sided dice, two custom dice, a 60-inch measuring tape, 16 magnetic shapes, and an array mat.
+The Math 3 Box has one six-sided dice, two custom dice, a 60-inch measuring tape, 16 magnetic shapes, two game pawns, and an array mat.
 It also has a magnetic whiteboard on the box lid.

 Math 4 has four components: the Math 4: Course Book, the Math 4: Answer Key, Math 4: Mental Math Map Mysteries, and online videos.
 The first three items are available as free, downloadable PDFs or as printed items that can be purchased, and the videos are available free online (for streaming or download).